funinkina/portfolio/content/blog/the_way_of_arch.md

 date : '2025-02-02T16:14:53+05:30'
 draft : false
 tags : [Linux, Arch, Guide]
+description : 'A guide to set up Arch Linux with a minimal installation for an optimized workflow experience.'
 ---

 # My Zenful Arch linux setup for an optimized and secure workflow